 Oh, I see.

-So you aren't you aren't fleeing the uh the the terror.
+So you aren't fleeing the terror.

-You said, who is your audience?
+You said, Who is your audience?

-They're they're all awake, pretty much.
+They're all awake, pretty much.

 And a lot of them actually have come to Christianity through being awake.

-They've realized that the world is a much much darker place than they imagined, and they've realized that actually the only answer to that, the situation is ultimately God.
+And they've realized that actually the only answer to that, the situation, is ultimately God.

-Uh well, it depends what you think he is.
+Well, it depends what you think he is.

 Right.